KurayiChawatama/nf-core-March-2025-Hackathon-scdownstream-Pipeline-Improvement-Project/README.md

 ## ✅ What we got done!

 1. 🧐 Figured out how the doublet detection pipeline works
-2. Adaped the random based method of scDblFinder to the workflow
+2. 🔁 Adaped the random based method of **scDblFinder** to the workflow

 # To Dos

-1. Adapt the [scDblFinder clustering based method](https://github.com/KurayiChawatama/scdownstream/blob/dev/modules/local/doublet_detection/scDblFinder/templates/scDblFinder_clusters.R) into a module. see [this example](https://github.com/KurayiChawatama/scdownstream/blob/dev/modules/local/doublet_detection/scDblFinder/templates/scDblFinder_random.R)
+1. 🔬 Adapt the [scDblFinder clustering based method](https://github.com/KurayiChawatama/scdownstream/blob/dev/modules/local/doublet_detection/scDblFinder/templates/scDblFinder_clusters.R) into a module. see [this example](https://github.com/KurayiChawatama/scdownstream/blob/dev/modules/local/doublet_detection/scDblFinder/templates/scDblFinder_random.R)
-2. Adapt the random method's process into the broader pipeline creating all the necessary auxilary files
+2. 🔗 Adapt the **random method's process** into the broader pipeline creating all the necessary auxilary files
-3. Download and process (if necessary) small annotated scRNAseq datasets to use as test data
+3. 📥 Download and process (if necessary) **small annotated scRNAseq datasets** to use as test data
-4. Create the docker image with all the dependencies needed for the scDblFinder package to work
+4. 🛠️ Create the docker image with all the dependencies needed for the **scDblFinder** package to work
-5. Move on to the Mouse annotation support!
+5. 🐭 Move on to the Mouse annotation support!

+Let's keep up the momentum! 💪🔥